bonniesimon/preview-mark/README.md

 	- The above blog is shit.
 I'm trying out a new on.
 I've written down in developement notes in logseq.
 Also this link [ContextApi with typescript](https://dev.to/alexander7161/react-context-api-with-typescript-example-j7a)
 - [ ] Try to figure out a way to pass all the data between Editor, button and Preview

+## Learnings

+- HTML converts multiple newline into a single whitespace.
+This doesn't allow use to use newline in textarea and use it for the preview since HTML converts the newlines into whitespace. [source](https://stackoverflow.com/questions/29574876/line-breaks-not-working-in-textarea-output)

 ## Tech Stack